Iranian Canadians: Terminology

 Iranian-Canadian is used interchangeably with Persian-Canadian, partly due to the fact that, in the Western world, Iran was known as "Persia".
 On the Nowruz of 1935, Reza Shah Pahlavi asked foreign delegates to use the term Iran, the endonym of the country used since the Sasanian Empire, in formal correspondence.
 Since then the use of the word "Iran" has become more common in the Western countries.
 This also changed the usage of the terms for Iranian nationality, and the common adjective for citizens of Iran changed from "Persian" to "Iranian".
 In 1959, the government of Mohammad Reza Pahlavi, Reza Shah Pahlavi's son, announced that both "Persia" and "Iran" could officially be used interchangeably.
 However the issue is still debated today.

 While the majority of Iranian-Canadians come from Persian backgrounds, there is a significant number of non-Persian Iranians such as Azeris and Kurds within the Iranian-Canadian community, leading some scholars to believe that the label "Iranian" is more inclusive, since the label "Persian" excludes non-Persian minorities.
 The Collins English Dictionary uses a variety of similar and overlapping definitions for the terms "Persian" and "Iranian".

 Demography

 Immigration

+The first known Iranian immigrant to Canada was Hakob Melik Vartanian (هاکوب ملیک وارتانیان) of Miandoab who was naturalised in Montreal, QC on 2 October 1905.

 In 2021, there were 213,160 individuals in Canada who had been born in Iran, of which 70,395 had immigrated to Canada since 2011.